feltcute/ModdingDocsMGD/Doc/Manual/Locations/Additions.rst

     }
   ],

-Using this key in a addition adds to the existing array, so the strings provided in the original key will still be present, and will not be overridden.
+Using this :term:`key` in a addition adds to the existing array, so the :term:`strings` provided in the original :term:`key` will still be present, and will not be overridden.
 As such, you are only increasing the selection of loot, not replacing.

-``"Treasure":`` and its objects are required, but the arrays can be left empty if you do not wish to use it.
+``"Treasure":`` and its :term:`objects` are required, but the :term:`arrays` can be left empty if you do not wish to use it.